MILVLG/anetqa-code/dataset/README.md

    ```
    {
-   	VIDEO_ID/SEGMENT_ID/FRAME_ID:Time of the current frame in the video
+   	'VIDEO_ID/SEGMENT_ID/FRAME_ID': Time of the current frame in the video
    }
    ```